teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 >    Metagenomics
 >    ```
 >

-> 4. Search on the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/) for some of the popular tools in your community
-> 5. Open the tool entries on the ToolShed, and note their categories
-> 6. Add any new categories to the `categories` file {: .hands_on}
+{: .hands_on}

 Once you have a list of the ToolShed categories that you wish to keep, you can submit this to Galaxy Codex.

-> <hands-on-title>Submit the new community to Galaxy Codex</hands-on-title>
+> <hands-on-title>Submit the new list of categories to Galaxy Codex</hands-on-title>
 >
 > 1. Click on **Commit changes** at the top
-> 2. Fill in the commit message with something like `Add X community`
+> 2. Fill in the commit message with something like `Add tools categories for my community`
 > 3. Click on `Create a new branch for this commit and start a pull request`
 > 4. Create the pull request by following the instructions
 >